Thabhelo/TFC-Project/README.md

 # The Falls Church Website

-A modern, responsive website for The Falls Church - a God-centered community where the Gospel transforms lives, families, and society.
+A modern, responsive website for The Falls Church - a God-centered community in Victoria Falls, Zimbabwe where the Gospel transforms lives, families, and society.

+## About The Falls Church

+Founded in 2018-2019 by Wessie and Somien van der Westhuizen, The Falls Church began as a church plant in Victoria Falls, Zimbabwe.
+After initial reconnaissance trips and an information evening in January 2019, the church held its first public meeting in October 2020.
+The church ordained its first elders in May 2023 and released its first team of deacons in March 2025.

+**Location**: Victoria Falls Primary School Hall, Victoria Falls, Zimbabwe
+**Contact**: +263 719073586 | office@thefallschurch.net
+**Service Times**: 8:30am (Summer) / 9:00am (Winter)

 ## Features

+- **Complete Church Website**: 6 full pages with authentic content and navigation
-- **Modern Design**: Clean, elegant design with smooth animations and transitions
+- **Interactive Animations**: Framer Motion animations throughout with smooth transitions
+- **Image Carousels**: Auto-playing carousels with manual navigation for church events
-- **Responsive**: Fully responsive design that works on all devices
+- **Responsive Design**: Mobile-first design that works perfectly on all devices
-- **Fast Performance**: Built with Next.js 15 for optimal performance
+- **Google Maps Integration**: Interactive map showing actual church location
+- **Contact Forms**: Functional contact forms with validation
-- **SEO Optimized**: Proper metadata and structured data for search engines
+- **SEO Optimized**: Comprehensive metadata and Open Graph tags
-- **Accessibility**: WCAG compliant with proper focus management and semantic HTML
+- **Accessibility**: WCAG compliant with proper focus management
-- **Beautiful Typography**: Custom fonts with Playfair Display and Inter
+- **Modern Typography**: Playfair Display headings with Inter body text

 ## Tech Stack

-- **Framework**: Next.js 15 with App Router
+- **Framework**: Next.js 15 with App Router and TypeScript
-- **Styling**: Tailwind CSS with custom design system
+- **Styling**: Tailwind CSS with custom design system and shadcn/ui components
+- **Animations**: Framer Motion for smooth, professional animations
-- **Icons**: Lucide React
+- **Icons**: Lucide React icon library
 - **Typography**: Google Fonts (Playfair Display, Inter)
-- **Language**: TypeScript
+- **Maps**: Google Maps iframe integration
+- **Forms**: React state management with validation

 ## Getting Started

 ### Prerequisites

 - Node.js 18 or later
-- npm
+- pnpm (recommended) or npm

 ### Installation